 QQI/FET FETAC Entry Routes

 Diploma in Scientific Studies (Earth & Ocean Sciences)

-The course will use online lectures and practical exercises, as well as weekend workshops and field trips (one per module), to study the Earth’s origins, materials and processes at all scales from the atomic to the planetary level; internal and external; and locally, nationally, and internationally.
+The course will be delivered in a blended learning format, with 3 weekend workshops and/or fieldtrips every semester (either Saturday or Saturday + Sunday) accompanying the online/remote lecture material and exercises.
+The modules will study the Earth’s origins, materials and processes at all scales from the atomic to the planetary level; internal and external; and locally, nationally, and internationally.